19 Above-Ground Pool Ideas to Transform Your Backyard

 What this gives you: Permanent decorative finish that elevates pool from equipment to architectural element while protecting underlying structure.

-15. Minimalist Gravel Surround with Stepping Stones
+15. Above-Ground Pool Landscaping: Minimalist Gravel Surround with Stepping Stones

 A simple gravel surround with strategically placed stepping stones creates clean, modern aesthetic around your above-ground pool while providing excellent drainage and minimal maintenance requirements.
 The gravel—whether crushed stone, pea gravel, or decomposed granite—offers permeable surface that drains quickly after rain or splashing, while large stepping stones provide stable footing for pool entry and circulation.
 This minimalist approach works exceptionally well for contemporary or desert-style properties where clean lines and natural materials define the landscape aesthetic.